Dharmesh-Shah/ItemzAPI/ItemzAPI/01 Docs and Notes/Concept-Of-Hierarchy/DesignDecision-Of-BaselineHierarchy.md

 Also, baselines will only copy those trace relationships which are in scope of the Itemz that are included in the baseline.
 For example, if you are taking baseline of a single project which contains Itemz that has traces to Itemz which are hosted in another project then Baseline shall not contain those specific external trace data

 In the following example, “Project1> Itemz1” contains trace relations to “Project 2>Itemz1”.
-Since this trace relation is not to a container within the same project, it will not be carried into the baseline.
+Since this trace relation is not contained within the same project, it will not be carried into the baseline.

 | Hierarchy Node Name | HierarchyId as String | Traces Relationship |
 | ------------------- | --------------------- | ------------------- |